rebuilt/lv-user-config/README.md

 ## Installing to an external directory

-This method will put lunarvim user configuration files in ~/.config/lunarvim
+This is one of two methods to install.
+This method will put lunarvim user configuration files in ~/.config/lunarvim using a regular git repository.
+This method is easier to use and less confusing than using git submodules.
+The downside of this approach is that you won't get autocomplete for the global object 'O' ('O' exposes internal LunarVim settings)

 Clone this repository to the ~/.config folder